 So this was the situation: a zebra in mortal danger is “helped” by a rhinoceros who cannot help her (maybe he wanted only to play or was just curious), while a human, who could have helped, watches and decides that fate shall have its course.

 When a human being in need of rescuing crosses our path, we will take action – at least if there’s little or no risk for ourselves.
-With animals, we don’t have this sense of moral obligation.
+With animals, many of us don’t feel the same sense of moral obligation.
 Especially wild animals seem to belong to a different world, in which we should not interfere.
 But why not?

 “Natural” doesn’t equal “good”

-We are also constantly interfering in nature, most of the time for our own – Homo sapiens’ – sake.
-We have cleared nature for roads, farmland, parks, buildings.
-Doing this, we have killed countless individual animals.
+It is true, of course, that most of the time when we interfere in nature, it is for our own – Homo sapiens’ – sake.
+We clear nature for roads, farmland, parks, buildings, killing countless individual animals in the process.

-Many people would agree that we, as humans, could or should try to solve the suffering in nature that we have caused ourselves – the way we make bridges or tunnels as corridors for animals when we have split their habitat into too many parts.
+Many people would agree that we, as humans, could or should try to solve the suffering in nature that we have caused ourselves.
+For instance, when wild animal populations suffer because we have split their habitat into too many parts, we may build corridors under or across highways to give these same animals a bit more room again.

-Saving a young zebra from suffocation is a small, concrete intervention, and maybe, if you had been the photographer, you would have done what you could, from a place of (very natural) empathy.
-But today we have already seen more structural interference among wild animal populations.
-We have vaccinated some populations (even though the reason has been to avoid human contamination).
+Maybe you agree that saving the zebra from suffocation would have been a good thing to do.
+But what about more structural interventions among wild animal populations.
+What’s already happened, for instance, is that humans have vaccinated some animal populations (even though the reason has been to avoid human contamination).
 In some natural parks we have experimented with contraception (feeling that preventing some animals from being born is more humane than letting those already there suffer a horrible death from hunger).

 Why the idyllic view of nature is wrong